-I was a bit apprehensive before I went to Turkey, because I didn’t know how easy it was to move around by bus and whether or not there was a well established network system that covered destinations that I intended to visit.
+I was a bit apprehensive before I went to Turkey because I didn’t know how easy it was to move around by bus and whether or not there was a well established network system that covered destinations that I intended to visit.
 But, I didn’t allow my fears to stand in the way and I plunged myself into adventure.
-I knew that I would find the way, I would do the same as Turkish people who inevitably travel in all directions, all over the country.
+I knew that I would find the way, I would do the same as Turkish people do, who inevitably travel in all directions, all over the country.

 HOW DID MY TRAVEL ACROSS TURKEY GO?

-All in all, I think that in terms of places that I visited and time that I spent in each of them, I planned the trip very well.
+All in all, I think that in terms of places that I visited and the time that I spent in each of them, I planned the trip very well.
 But, I made two important mistakes.

-The first one was that I didn’t stop in Manisa, a town some 39km from Izmir.
+The first one was that I didn’t stop in Manisa, the town some 39km from Izmir.
 I could’ve stayed there for one or two nights or perhaps I could’ve done a day trip from Izmir.
 Manisa was an important Ottoman city, there is a lot of Ottoman heritage there.
-But, I found that out when it was already too late, I was too far away to able to go back.
+But I found that out when it was already too late, I was too far away to able to go back.

 The second mistake was that I didn’t stop in Denizli and Pamukkale.
 I passed through Denizli on the way from Aydin to Antalya.
 It was while we were waiting for new passengers to come aboard, at the bus station in Denizli, that I thought about this.
 I don’t know how much there is to see in Denizli, although I am sure that one day would’ve been perfectly fine.
 But Pamukkale, only 16km from Denizli, is a miracle place, famous for mineral rich thermal waters that flow down the white travertine terraces.
 I could’ve shortened my stay in Kusadasi and could’ve visited these two places.
 Anyway, perhaps I will go back there at some point in the future.

 BUS TRAVEL IN TURKEY